— About —

-I knew photography was my calling at the age of seven, after seeing a photograph at the Museum of Modern Art, titled Moscou, by William Klein.
-I have never forgotten that image, as it told a memorable story of a man and a woman.
+I knew photography was my calling at the age of six, after seeing a photograph at the Museum of Modern Art, titled Bikini, by William Klein.
+I have never forgotten that image, as it told a memorable story of a trusting relationship between an old man and a young girl; perhaps a grandfather and granddaughter.

 Children (Not Cute), Umbrella Arts Gallery, New York